eel3/rtcb/README.md

 Usage
 -----

-See \`Example'. rtcb has no option.
+Simply execute `rtcb`. rtcb has no option.

 Example
 -------